CrayLabs/SmartSim/doc/orchestrator.rst

 Clustered Orchestrators support data communication across multiple simulations.
-Given that a clustered database is standalone, meaning the database compute node is separate from the application compute node, the database node does not tear down after the finish of a SmartSim Model, unlike a colocated orchestrator.
+Given that a clustered database is standalone, meaning the database compute node is separate from the application compute node, the database node does not tear down after the finish of a SmartSim Model.
 With standalone database deployment, SmartSim can run AI models, and Torchscript code on the CPU(s) or GPU(s) with existing data in the ``Orchestrator``.
 Produced data can then requested by another application.